sourcetoad/aws-codedeploy-action/README.md

 }
 ```

- * This restrict the action to uploading an object and listing/getting the object so it can obtain the location for CodeDeploy
+ * This restricts the action to uploading an object and listing/getting the object so it can obtain the location for CodeDeploy
  * It is restricted to a specific bucket.

 For deploying via CodeDeploy you will need another set of permissions.